gvajda/radio-paradise-song-notification/README.md

 ### Audio player integration

 Radio Paradise can be played in any audio player using the [stream links](https://radioparadise.com/listen/stream-links) and the application works with some of them to enable/disable song notification when a stream is started/stopped and change channels based on which channel is played.
-This feature can be enabled one-by-one for each supported audio player.
+This feature can be enabled one by one for each supported audio player.
 Please see the details below.

 #### Foobar2000